-It permits the generation of additional income for the benefit of the Scheme and hence its investors, by entering into stock lending transactions for the account of the Scheme.
+Stock lending covers techniques relating to transferable securities and approved money market instruments which are used for the purpose of efficient portfolio management.
+It permits the generation of additional income for the benefit of the Scheme and hence its investors by entering into stock lending transactions for the account of the Scheme.

-Stock lending involves a lender transferring securities to a borrower otherwise than by way of sale and the borrower transferring those securities, or securities of the same type and amount, back to the lender at a later date.
-In accordance with market practice, a separate transaction by way of transfer of assets is involved for the purposes of providing collateral to the "lender" to cover him against the risk that the future transfer back of the securities may not be satisfactorily completed.
+Stock lending involves a lender transferring securities to a borrower otherwise than by way of sale and the borrower is to transfer those securities, or securities of the same type and amount, back to the lender at a later date.
+In accordance with good market practice, a separate transaction by way of transfer of assets is also involved for the purposes of providing collateral to the "lender" to cover him against the risk that the future transfer back of the securities may not be satisfactorily completed.